 If your microwave is sparking, do not panic.
 Just switch it off at the wall, and then inspect it.
 There are three main things to look out for if your microwave is sparking:

 - If there is any metal debris inside of the microwave, this could well be the cause.
-Metal reflects the microwaves and causes sparking.
-This is why you should never put food tins or tin foil in your microwave.
+Metal reflects microwaves and causes sparking.
+This is why you should never put food tins or tin foil when microwave cooking.
 It could be something like a strand of steel wool that has found its way in there.
 Ensure there is no loose metal in the microwave and you have a microwave-safe dish to heat your food in.

 - One of the parts of a microwave is the rack support.
 This is a small hook-shaped component.
 If the paint has worn out on it, this could cause the sparking.
 If this is the case, you’ll need to replace it.